Sanctuary city: Texas

-In Texas no city has formally declared "sanctuary" status, but a few do not fully cooperate with federal immigration authorities and have drawn a negative response from the legislature.
+In Texas no city has formally declared "sanctuary" status.
+A few do not fully cooperate with federal immigration authorities and have drawn a negative response from the legislature.
 Bills seeking to deprive state funding from police departments and municipalities that do not cooperate with federal authorities were introduced into the Texas Legislature several times.
-On February 1, 2017, Texas Governor Greg Abbott blocked funding to Travis County, Texas due to its recently implemented de facto sanctuary city policy.
-On May 7, 2017, Abbott signed Texas Senate Bill 4 into law, effectively banning sanctuary cities by charging county or city officials who refuse to work with federal officials and by allowing police officers to check the immigration status of those they detain if they choose.
+In February 2017, Texas Governor Greg Abbott blocked funding to Travis County, Texas due to its recently implemented de facto sanctuary city policy.

+In May 2017, Abbott signed Texas Senate Bill 4 into law, effectively banning sanctuary cities by charging county or city officials who refuse to work with federal officials, and by allowing police officers to check the immigration status of those they detain if they choose.
 In May 2018, the United States Court of Appeals for the Fifth Circuit found that the law does not violate the First Amendment to the United States Constitution.

 Vermont

 In 2017, Vermont passed a law granting the Governor the sole authority to commit state or local law enforcement to enforce federal immigration law.
 Governor Phil Scott said, "I want to be very clear this law has been carefully crafted through a consensus-building process to confirm Vermont remains compliant with federal law, that we would not be establishing a sanctuary state."
-Previously, a law had been passed in 2014 directing local law enforcement to disregard immigration detainers, but compliance was optional.
+Previously, a 2014 law directed local law enforcement to disregard immigration detainers, but compliance was optional.

+Since 2016, the state has required police departments to adopt a Fair and Impartial Policing Policy meeting certain requirements set by the Vermont Criminal Justice Training Council.
+More recent versions have included provisions on non-cooperation with federal immigration enforcement and non-discrimination based on immigration status.
+Some aspects of this policy have been opposed by local police, especially in Essex County, where federal immigration police act as first responders to 911 calls in northern areas.